CANNUPA HANSKA LUGER ARTIST STATEMENT

-Poet Bob Kaufman wrote, “…Creation is Perfect…” This phrase has been a lighthouse, a ladder, and a lifeboat in those awkward moments of uncertainty found between unwrapping a block of clay and expressing a cohesive idea.
-It has been a beacon to illuminate the darkness of irrational fears.
-A reverie that does not vouch for the product but, more importantly, the action.
-The process of creation is perfect and beyond that moment all things exist in a state of entropy.
+Poet Bob Kaufman wrote, “…Creation is Perfect…” During the awkward moments of uncertainty, experienced between unwrapping a block of clay and expressing a cohesive idea, these words have carried me through.
+Creation is an action, a verb.
+The process of creation is perfect and beyond that moment, all things exist in a state of entropy.
 There seems to be a harmony between creation and destruction, one defines the other.
 A block of clay is destroyed to create a sculpture.
-It is then subjected to extreme heat, which transforms it to something fragile, that on a timeline difficult to perceive, will eventually breakdown and return it to the earth.
-This is not a duality and should not be perceived as linear.
-It is more cyclical, like the ebb and flow of tides.
-This is the creative process in which the artist and the form/concept can meet somewhere in the middle.
-Sometimes it comes easy, and sometimes it is a long and arduous struggle to achieve.
-The creation is made out of every experience in an entire life up until this moment, and clay.
-Every piece continues to take a lifetime to create, so that life itself is a material.
-And so, art should represent this moment in time, an interpretation of right now.
-What is created is an attempt to be as honest as possible.
-Truth is static and fragile.
-Honesty and sincerity has plasticity.
+It is then subjected to extreme heat, which transforms it to something fragile, that on a timeline difficult to perceive, will eventually breakdown and return to the earth.
+This is the creative process and a recapitulation of life’s ebb and flow.